-The Alcohol Policy Interventions in Scotland and England study (APISE) is part of a multi-country collaborative project to assess the impact and effectiveness of alcohol control policies.
-The study design is modelled on the International Tobacco Control study.
-Longitudinal surveys of drinkers in participating countries together with the analysis of the policy context allows for assessment of change over time within countries and comparison between countries.
-Funding has been secured from the National Prevention Research Initiative (NPRI) to enable collection of baseline data in Scotland and England and a follow-up 12 months later.
-Three linked stages of research include an audit of alcohol control strategies in each country, exploratory research with adult drinkers and a longitudinal survey.
+The Alcohol Policy Interventions in Scotland and England study (APISE) was part of a multi-country collaborative project (the International Alcohol Control Policy Evaluation Study) to assess the impact and effectiveness of alcohol control policies.
+The study design was modelled on the International Tobacco Control study.
+Longitudinal surveys of drinkers in participating countries, together with the analysis of the policy context, allowed for assessment of change over time within countries and comparison between countries.
+Funding was secured from the National Prevention Research Initiative (NPRI) to enable collection of baseline data in Scotland and England and a follow-up 12 months later.
+Three linked stages of research included an audit of alcohol control strategies in each country, exploratory research with adult drinkers and a longitudinal survey.

-The baseline survey, planned for late 2012, will recruit a cohort of 2000 adult drinkers in England and 2000 in Scotland.
-The cohort will be followed up 12 months later.
-The survey will be conducted using Computer Assisted Telephone Interviews (CATI) and will collect comprehensive consumption data, using a framework that is beverage and location specific to facilitate identification of impacts of policy change.
+The baseline survey, conducted 2012/2013, recruited a cohort of 1,749 adult drinkers in England and 1,728 in Scotland.
+The cohort was followed up 12 months later.
+The survey was conducted using Computer Assisted Telephone Interviews (CATI) and collected comprehensive consumption data, using a framework that is beverage and location specific, to facilitate identification of impacts of policy change.
 Policy related measures are measures that are closely linked to a specific policy and therefore expected to be directly affected by the introduction of a particular policy.
-A range of policy-related measures will be included in the study including for example affordability, which would be a key measure following the introduction of Minimum Unit Pricing (MUP).
-APISE will provide a comparison between Scotland and England where there is the potential for different alcohol policies to be introduced.
-APISE will also have an international dimension through collaboration with colleagues in New Zealand, Australia, USA, Thailand and South Korea who are planning analogous studies in their countries.
+A range of policy-related measures were included in the study including, for example, affordability which is a key measure in relation to the introduction of Minimum Unit Pricing (MUP).
+APISE had an international dimension through collaboration with colleagues in New Zealand, Australia, USA, Thailand and South Korea who undertook analogous studies in their countries.

-The study is being led by researchers at the University of Stirling and is being conducted in collaboration with the University of Sheffield, The Open University and the University of Wollongong.
+The study was led by researchers at the University of Stirling and was conducted in collaboration with the University of Sheffield, The Open University and the University of Wollongong.